Air Force–Colorado State football rivalry: Recent Results

-Air Force is 14-3 in the series since Troy Calhoun became the head coach at Air Force in 2007.
+Air Force is 15–3 in the series since Troy Calhoun became the head coach at Air Force in 2007.

-Air Force has also never lost in Canvas Stadium, winning all four games held in Canvas since the stadium opened in 2017 by a combined score of 148-83.
+Air Force has also never lost in Canvas Stadium, winning all five games held in Canvas since the stadium opened in 2017 by a combined score of 190–104.

+Due to Colorado State leaving for the Pac-12 in 2026, the rivalry has gone on a hiatus.
+The 2026 season was the first time the two teams didn't play each other since 1977.
+The teams were also in different conferences for the first time since 1979.